-Home Improvements That Can Sell Your House Faster in 2022
+Home Improvements That Can Sell Your House Faster

 Every homeowner looking to sell works hard to make sure their homes look their absolute best.
 This year, that effort could be crucial to getting your top dollar.
 Though Realtor.com forecasts a continued a seller’s market, slower home price growth and rising mortgage rates will lead to lower demand — and fewer bidding wars.